Aida Ponce Del Castillo

 I am a legal scholar with over 20 years of experience at the intersection of law, science and emerging technologies, including artificial intelligence, neurotechnology, biotechnology and nanotechnology.

-I am a member of expert groups, including the OECD Working Party on AI Governance and the Working Party on Biotechnology, Nanotechnology and Converging Technologies.
+I am a member of several expert groups, including two OECD Working Parties, which focus respectively on "AI Governance" and "Biotechnology, Nanotechnology and Converging Technologies".

 I am also a trained foresight practitioner.
 I designed and co-led a foresight project for the European Trade Union Institute (ETUI).
 I regularly deliver training courses to trade union organisations across the EU, and help them plan strategically for technological change.